EPFL-Center-for-Imaging/image-analysis-field-guide/src/sections/exploring_further/online_resources/page.md

 ---
 # 🎓 Learning resources

-Browse our curated list of online resources on the topic of scientific image analysis.
+Browse our curated list of free online resources on the topic of scientific image analysis.

 ```{admonition} Contribute
 Do you want to add a resource to our list?
 Fill-in our [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeJojbinWxZz9js-XBPnWCxLdyfQcS0CUhe437fLCIrNvDBZw/viewform?usp=sf_link) and we'll be happy to review your suggestion.